Tallinn's coronavirus measures information

 - Newest information on the situation of the COVID-19 in Estonia can be found on the Health Board's website

-In questions regarding health, please call the family physician advisory line 1220 or +372 634 6630 (also for calls from abroad).
-112 is the emergency number.
+- In questions regarding health, please call the family physician advisory line 1220 or +372 634 6630 (also for calls from abroad).
+112 is the emergency number, in case of breathing difficulties, call 112 immediately!

 - In an emergency, you can always consult the Foreign Ministry officer by phone +372 53 01 9999 (24h)